darshna09/jasmine-cli-demo/README.md

 `undefined` is a
 - global property
 - primitive data type (not an object and has no methods)
-- a value which is assigned to variables that have been ddeclared but not defined.
+- a value which is assigned to variables that have been declared but not defined.

 ```javascript
 it('has common operations', function() {